apostolis1/Movie-recommendation/README.md

 - BeautifulSoup and requests module for web scaping
 - Multiprocessing for parallel manipulation of data
 - PyQt for the Gui part
-- Sqlite3 for the database.
+- Sqlite3 for the database